astroumd/lmtoy/docs/source/sdfits.rst

 Spectral Line instruments, and allow a first pass (TSYS and ON/OFF) calibration, such that the SDFITS file is a collection of calibrated spectra, where inspection, baseline subtraction, binning are all done, and optionally gridding.
+The conversion from RAW to SDFITS is done with current software (lmtslr, dreampy)

-Using SDFITS also gives us different paths:
+Using SDFITS also gives us a number of advantages:

+* Data format matches that of a spreadsheet, closely resembling the mental image users will have (and sadly might result in some new NIH data reduction code)

-* Use tools in specutils
+* Use existing tools in specutils/astropy

 * Use GBTIDL and/or its python successor

-* A variety of gridders (but: dialects)
+* A variety of 3rd party gridders (but: dialects)

 CLASS